Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 We will write up the ‘Checked Migration’ process which includes a security protocol to ensure that both the sender and the receiver are satisfied with the migration outcome.
 This is especially important if NFT's are migrating from/to a trustless universe (eg : a public decentralized blockchain) toward/from a centralized/private universe.
-This process is NOT a fully decentralized trustless process itself in order to accomodate for a wide array of possible origin and destinations, but it does allow decentralized trustless outcomes while guarateeing authenticity and ownership of the NFT at every step.
+This process is NOT a fully decentralized trustless process itself in order to accomodate for a wide array of possible origin and destinations, but it does allow decentralized trustless outcomes while guaranteeing authenticity and ownership of the NFT at every step.

 * A checked migration process mean there is an acknowledgment of the migration on the destination universe by the sender.
 * A checked migration process mean there is an acknowledgment of the migration on the origin universe by the receiver